Browse by Medical Category

-The goal of the laboratory of Oluwasun Akeju, MD, MMSc, at Massachusetts General Hospital is to make surgery safer for patients by developing tools and strategies to optimize post-operative cognitive recovery.
+The goal of the Neuroanesthesia Research Laboratory, directed by Oluwaseun Akeju, MD, MMSc, at Massachusetts General Hospital, is to develop tools and strategies to optimize post-operative cognitive recovery.

 The ability to perform surgery or invasive procedures safely and humanely relies on the delivery of general anesthesia—a practice that was first publicly demonstrated at Massachusetts General Hospital in 1846.
 General anesthesia is a reversible drug-induced state that consists of unconsciousness, amnesia, analgesia and immobility with maintenance of physiological stability.
 According to the New England Journal of Medicine, it is estimated that more than 60,000 patients in the United States receive general anesthesia every year for surgery.
 The brain, especially for older patients, often does not return to normal after general anesthesia.
 Some patients develop a serious deficit that comes and goes while others demonstrate a significant and persistent decline in performance on neuropsychological tests.

 Three major approaches of our research: